oldmartijntje/Angular-Github-Pages-Scripts/README.md

 - [Navigator](#navigator)

-This is accurate since builder Version 10 (you can view this in the py scripts)
+This is accurate since builder Version 10.
+(View version on running it.)

 place the scripts folder on the same level as the angular project, for example: